Unit 4. Nouns and adjectives

 They sought it with thimbles, they sought it with care;

 They pursued it with forks and hope;

 They threatened its life with a railway-share;

 They charmed it with smiles and soap.

-We already can form some nouns, for example ‘behaviour’ (the action of behaving) or ‘reader’ (the sender and/or recipient of reading). ‘door’, ‘lion’ and some other words were used in the previous unit without explaining their inner cases (which were accusatives).
-The problem seems to be that these nouns – along with many others, say, ‘froth, mould, lace, ship, thimble, part’ – are not derived from verbs in English.
+We already can form some nouns, for example ‘war’ (the action of warring) or ‘speaker’ (the sender of speaking). ‘door’, ‘lion’ and some other words were used in the previous unit without explaining their inner cases (which were accusatives).
+The problem seems to be that these nouns – along with many others, say, ‘froth, mould, soap, lace, ship, part’ – are not derived from verbs in English.
 In Lemizh, however, we have verbs such as:

 We will call these nominal verbs.
 As always, the plot

 - transports a content, which is the sum of properties, the definition, the function, or whatever makes the thing what it is;

 - and reaches a recipient, which is the raw material (in the broadest sense) from which the thing is made, or what is to be transformed into the thing.

 Looking at the verb àkh. ‘to build a ship’, the shipwright (nom) gives the building materials (dat) the the properties or the function of a ship (acc).
 He confers, well, shipness on the materials.
 The shipness is sent by the shipwright, not because he is acting, but because he is the source: the image of the ship, so to say, comes from his head and materialises in wood, iron, ropes, and linen.